Washington DC Criminal Defense Lawyer

 DC Robbery Charges

-Robbery offenses are felony offenses and, as such, carrying the possibility of harsh prison terms.
+Robbery offenses are felony offenses and, as such, carry the possibility of harsh prison terms.
 In DC, the crime of robbery is defined in Title 22, Subtitle I, Chapter 28 of the District of Columbia Code Section 22-2801, which boils down to anyone can be charged with robbery if the following has occurred:

 (a) They used force or violence or placed another person in the position to fear them.
 In cases where actual acts of violence are alleged it does not matter if the other person fights back or offers resistance.